NikkiMerena/Global_sky_mosaic/README.md

 # Global Sky Mosaic

 This is a weather app that displays the current weather information for various Holberton campuses around the world.
-It fetches data from the [WeatherAPI](https://www.weatherapi.com/) and displays the temperature,weather description and for the selected campus and current picture of the campus.
-Our goal is to bring the beauty of the Holberton skies from the different campuses to bring a sense of community!
+It fetches data from the [WeatherAPI](https://www.weatherapi.com/) and displays the temperature, weather description, and a picture of the selected campus.
+Our goal is to bring together the beauty of Holberton skies from the different campuses around the world!